gardenofegan/northdearbornpantry-hugo/site/content/about/_index.md

 <!--EndFragment-->

 Prior to 2005, Ann and Leroy Jeffries operated the pantry out of their home on North Dearborn Rd.
-This was a personal Christ centered mission as well as a function of Ann being a Logan, Township Trustee.
+This was a personal Christ-centered mission as well as a function of Ann being a Logan, Township Trustee.

 By 2005, the pantry had outgrown the Jeffries' home and an affiliation of local churches took over operations and the pantry was moved into it's present home.